viamrobotics/docs/docs/use-cases/one-to-many.md

 {{% /tablestep %}}
 {{% tablestep %}}
-{{<imgproc src="/use-cases/one-to-many/trash-can.svg" class="fill alignleft" style="max-width: 50px" declaredimensions=true alt="Delete">}}
+{{<imgproc src="/use-cases/one-to-many/delete.png" class="fill alignleft" resize="500x" style="max-width: 200px" declaredimensions=true alt="Delete">}}
 **3. Delete the original configuration (optional)**

-Now that the configuration is saved as a fragment, you can delete the original config from your machine and _replace it with the fragment_ in the next step.
+Now that the configuration is saved as a fragment, you can delete each resource in the original config from your machine and _replace the config with the fragment_ in the next step.
 In this way, you can keep all your machines up to date whenever you change the fragment.

 {{% /tablestep %}}